Japanese Plastering with Earth & Lime

 WITH KYLE HOLZHEUTER

-This workshop will cover a range of Japanese mixes and methods including:
+This earth and lime plaster course will cover a range of Japanese mixes and methods including:

 • Japanese hawk and trowel application method

-• Japanese bamboo wattle construction and weaving method
+• Woven bamboo wattle construction – a traditional Japanese building method

 • Base Coat Plaster – Japanese have a traditional using of high fiber clay mixes, carefully aged